karlseguin/http.zig/readme.md

 The first parameter to `group` is a prefix to prepend to each route in the group.
 An empty prefix is acceptable.

-The second paremeter is the same configuration object given to the `getC`, `putC`, etc. routing variants.
+The second parameter is the same configuration object given to the `getC`, `putC`, etc. routing variants.
 All configuration values are optional and, if omitted, the default configured value will be used.

 ### Casing
 You **must** use a lowercase route.
 You can use any casing with parameter names, as long as you use that same casing when getting the parameter.